10 Important Qualities of a Good Mother!

 Consistency isn’t only a good motherhood quality but a necessary one to raise emotionally stable children.

 Studies have shown consistency in parenting behaviors has important implications for a kid’s adjustment.
-From a social learning perspective, predictable responses to our children’s behavior may best promote learning, as kids are given consistent expectations about their environment.
-Additionally, according to attachment theory, youth may form secure attachments to their parents when parental behavior is consistently responsive to their needs.
+From a social learning perspective, predictable responses to our children’s behavior may promote learning, as kids are given consistent expectations about their environment.
+According to attachment theory, youth may form secure attachments to their parents when parental behavior is consistently responsive to their needs.

-To put things into perspective, imagine that your boss was completely unpredictable.
-One day he was nice, the other day he was an ogre.
-How would that impact your own behavior around him?
+To put things into perspective, imagine that your boss was utterly unpredictable.
+One day, he was lovely; the other day, he was an ogre.
+How would that impact your behavior around him?
 Wouldn’t that make you act a bit more guarded when he was around?

-The same happens with our children, but on a larger scale.
-That is because we are supposed to be their constant and when we aren’t that can create all sorts of emotional and psychological chaos.
+The same happens with our children but on a larger scale.
+We are supposed to be their constant, and when we aren’t, that can create emotional and psychological chaos.

-In essence, when we are consistent in the way we interact with our children, discipline them, and set expectations, the more stable they grow up to become.
+In essence, the more consistent we are in how we interact with our children, discipline them, and set expectations, the more stable they become.

 5. Organized

 Okay, let’s face it.
-Some days are just all over the place.
-Despite how much we plan for things to go a certain way.
+Some days are just all over the place, no matter how much we plan for things to go a certain way.

 With that said, it isn’t a secret that being organized and having a plan helps us function better.